kelvinhado/Android-Development/RecyclerView-Shops/README.md

 ### 2 - Create the adapter

+The adapter is responsible of
+- Creating a ViewHolder object for each RecyclerView item
+- Returning the number of items in the data source
+- Binding data from data source to each item
+- Inflating each item view that will be displayed

-1) Create an Adapter that extends RecyclerView.Adapter<ShopViewHolder.
+1) Create an Adapter that extends RecyclerView.Adapter<ShopViewHolder>.
 2) Add a ArrayList member variable that will hold the list of shops.
 3) Populate this ArrayList using the constructor